MumenJarrah/CloudLabs/lab8.md

 The output shows crucial data about the network interfaces, like:

-- The names of the active network interfaces (e.g., eth0, enp0s3 and lo, the loopback interface).
+- The names of the active network interfaces (e.g., eth0 and lo, the loopback interface).
 - The hardware MAC address.
 - The IP address (inet), netmask, and broadcast address.
 - The MTU (Maximum Transmission Unit) value.
 • Display more details with ifconfig

+In the output baove the interface eth0 has the IPv4 address of 10.0.0.4 and IPv6 address of fe80::222::48ff:fe21:1445.

 The verbose option (-v) prints a more detailed output.
 Depending on the system, the outcome is either the same as ifconfig without arguments or slightly more in-depth.